micahwoods/2016_mlsn_paper/data/README.md

 ### ATC data

 The `atc_samples.csv` file contains test results from soil samples collected to a 10 cm depth and submitted to ATC from March 2007 to July 2014.
 These samples were collected from good performing turfgrass sites in Bangladesh, Cambodia, Japan, Philippines, Sri Lanka, Thailand, and Vietnam.
+Grass species growing at these sites include *Cynodon* spp., *Paspalum vaginatum*, *Zoysia japonica*, *Zoysia matrella*, *Agrostis stolonifera*, and *Lolium perenne*.